felker/conda_install_scripts/alcf_polaris/README.md

 `conda/2025-09-25` was the first draft module on Sirius to make it through deployment to Polaris in this round.
 - Built with vLLM `0.11.0rc2.dev147+g47b933954.d20251006.cu129`, which was incompatible with Verl
 - **Sirius and Polaris copies are currently out of sync**.
 I experimented with post-build fixes to vLLM and Verl on Sirius, resulting in vLLM `0.9.2.dev0+gb6553be1b.d20251008.cu129` on Sirius, which mostly worked. **Requested that Ops overwrite the Sirius `/soft/applications/conda/2025-09-25/` with the contents of the Polaris one**
+  - Monitor the progress of the reverse sync in the afternoon of 2025-10-24

 On only Sirius right now / never synced to Polaris:
 - `conda/2025-09-26` is a v2, mostly debugging Verl, but also some modulefile minor improvements related to JITing